Updated 17th September 2021.

 - Government quarantine facilities cost $84 US per day (including meals) or you may choose to quarantine in a government approved hotel.
 (Government quarantine facilities are very basic and it is not guaranteed that families will be able to stay together.)

-*If you test positive for COVID-19 you will be charged $225 US per day for hospital room, medical treatment, meals and laundry in the Khmer-Soviet Friendship Hospital.
+*If you test positive for COVID-19 you will be charged $225 US per day for a hospital room, medical treatment, meals and laundry in the Khmer-Soviet Friendship Hospital.
 You will also be charged $100 US per subsequent COVID-test.

 Internal Travel Restrictions in Cambodia: